antongolub/glob-runner/README.md

 # glob-runner
-Tiny helper to search and exec js files by glob pattern
+Tiny helper to search and exec js files by glob pattern with optional Node.js requirements

 ### Install
 ```shell